rbetts/voltdbgo/README.md

 There are missing api methods.

  * There is no way to reset the table iterator.
- * Several Conn, Response, and Table fields are unexported without accessors.

 There are missing components expected for a production client: